paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 	/// Get the contents of all channels addressed to the given recipient.
 Channels that have no
 	/// messages in them are also included.
 	InboundHrmpChannelsContents(ParaId, ResponseChannel<BTreeMap<ParaId, Vec<InboundHrmpMessage<BlockNumber>>>>),
+	/// Get information about the BABE epoch this block was produced in.
+	BabeEpoch(ResponseChannel<BabeEpoch>),
 }

 enum RuntimeApiMessage {